We Say, “Never Again!” | International Holocaust Remembrance Day

 The statement, “Those who do not learn history are doomed to repeat it,” holds a deeper meaning when you see how it applies to horrific events such as the Holocaust.

-The erasing of any history or evidence to lessen the emotional impact on those who would otherwise see it sadly takes away an important, if not the most important, part of history.
-Removing history removes the demonstration of the truth that evil unchecked destroys, and silence and inaction against such evil allow it to flourish.
+Erasing history or evidence to lessen its emotional impact on those who would otherwise see it removes an important, if not the most important, part of history.
+Removing history erases the demonstration of the truth that evil, unchecked, destroys, and silence and inaction against such evil allow it to flourish.

 The concentration camp known as Auschwitz is one of the few remaining places—the primary visual statement—that Holocaust deniers would have difficulty disputing.
 Because if they can somehow deny the truth of the…